 It is often hardest for the Concrete Sequential adult to embrace the Concrete Random learner because to the CS, “the right way to do it” is paramount, and the CR isn’t doing things the accepted way.
 Rather than perceiving the Concrete Random as innovative and experiential, they may be perceived as rebellious.

 Strategies for Home

-- State the goal clearly and let him come up with the steps to attain it.
+- State the goal clearly and let them come up with the steps to attain it.
 For instance, “You can go to bed any time you want, just so lights are out at 8:00.”
 “You don’t have a curfew as long as you come in at a sensible time.”
 Later, “I won’t make rules for you, as long as you make wise choices for yourself.”

 Strategies for the Classroom